Toronto

 Toronto is the most populous city in Canada and the capital city of the Canadian province of Ontario.
-With a population of 2,794,356 in 2021, it is the fourth-most populous city in North America.
-The city is the anchor of the Golden Horseshoe, an urban agglomeration of 9,765,188 people (as of 2021) surrounding the western end of Lake Ontario, while the Greater Toronto Area proper had a 2021 population of 6,712,341.
-As of 2024, the Golden Horseshoe had an estimated population of 11,139,265 people while the census metropolitan area had an estimated population of 7,106,379.
+It is located on a harbour at the northwestern shore of Lake Ontario.
+The city is the fourth-most populous city in North America, behind Mexico City, New York City, and Los Angeles, with a census population of 2,794,356 as of 2021.
+The Greater Toronto Area (GTA) is constituted of Toronto proper and four surrounding regions, Peel, York, Durham, and Halton, and has a population of 6,712,341, while the Toronto census metropolitan area (CMA), with a somewhat different definition, has a population of 7,106,379.
 Toronto is an international centre of business, finance, arts, sports, and culture, and is recognized as one of the most multicultural and cosmopolitan cities in the world.

 Indigenous peoples have inhabited the Toronto area, located on a broad sloping plateau interspersed with rivers, deep ravines, and urban forest, for more than 10,000 years.
-After the broadly disputed Toronto Purchase, when the Mississauga surrendered the area to the British Crown, the British established the town of York in 1793 and later designated it as the capital of Upper Canada.
-During the War of 1812, the town was captured by the United States after they won the Battle of York in 1813, after which it was largely burned down and plundered by the American troops.
+After the broadly disputed Toronto Purchase, when the Mississaugas surrendered the area to the British Crown, the British established the town of York in 1793 and later designated it as the capital of Upper Canada.
+During the War of 1812, the town was the site of the Battle of York, resulting in heavy damage and a two-week occupation by American troops.
 York was renamed and incorporated in 1834 as the City of Toronto.
 It was designated as the capital of the province of Ontario in 1867 during Canadian Confederation.
-The city proper has since expanded past its original limits through both annexation and amalgamation to its current area of 630.2 km2.
+Toronto's city proper has since expanded past its original limits through both annexation and amalgamation to its current area of 631 km2 in 1998.